WeiJiuQi/DET-LSH/README.md

 The format of benchmark file is:

 ```
-{The index of exact k-NN points in the dataset, arranged in turn for each query point}
+{The index (type: long int) of exact k-NN points in the dataset, arranged in turn for each query point}
 ```

 ## Parameters used in Our Paper